fahmifan/hugo-blog/content/blog/2021/jun/lru-cache.md

 }
 ```

-The `breakLinks` method are implemented as follows
+The `breakLinks` method is implemented as follows
 ```go
 // set next & prev to nil
 func (n *Node) breakLinks() {